Drink driving as an offence is divided into categories, depending on the level of alcohol found in your blood at the time of testing.

-Depending on the circumstances, your lawyer may be able to request and obtain a Section 10 order on your behalf.
+Depending on the circumstances, your lawyer may be able to request and obtain a section 10 dismissal or conditional release order on your behalf.

-A Section 10 order is a finding of guilt without a conviction, and they are given at the discretion of the magistrate presiding over the matter.
+A section 10 dismissal or conditional release order is a finding of guilt without a conviction, and they are given at the discretion of the magistrate presiding over the matter.

-A drink driving lawyer with a strong track record at obtaining Section 10 orders for their clients will be able to help present your case in the most positive light.
+A drink driving lawyer with a strong track record at obtaining section 10 dismissals or conditional release orders for their clients will be able to help present your case in the most positive light.

 This can include helping you obtain character references, and drafting a letter of apology to the court.